dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

-- The latest preview of Visual Studio 2022 17.2 with the required workloads.
+- The latest preview of Visual Studio 2022 17.2 with the required workload.
 For more information, see [Installation](installation.md).

 ## Get started with Visual Studio 2022 17.2 (Preview)